bbusse/swayvnc/README.md

 $ ./run.sh
 ```
 ## Connect
-Use some vnc client to connect the server
+Use some vnc client to connect to the server
 ```
 $ wlvncc <vnc-server>
 # or